• Home

 Recommended Video

 The 57-year-old chief took to Instagram to share the “tough love” tip he’d give workers if he “wasn’t afraid to hurt their feelings.”
-And it’s an important reminder for Gen Z and young millennial workers who are starting out that the onus of your success is on your own shoulders—no magical mentor, no benevolent boss.
+And it’s an important reminder for Gen Z and young millennial workers who are starting out that the onus of your success is on your own shoulders—there’s no magical mentor, no benevolent boss.

 “Have a thick skin,” Kempczinski said.
-“Remember, nobody cares about your career as much as you do.”
+“Remember, nobody cares about your career as much as you do.

-“So this idea that there’s somebody out there who’s looking out for you, who’s going to make sure that you get that opportunity, who puts you in the right thing—great if it happens—but at the end of the day, nobody cares more about your career than you do.”
+“So this idea that there’s somebody out there who’s looking out for you; who’s going to make sure that you get that opportunity; who puts you in the right thing—great if it happens—but at the end of the day, nobody cares more about your career than you do.”

 “You’ve got to own it.
 You’ve got to make things happen for yourself.”